 The Premier trim brings leather upholstery, navigation, an auto-dimming rear-view mirror, silver roof rails, and more chrome accents inside and out.

 Platinum models receive a Harman Kardon sounds system, Xenon headlights, accent lighting in the cabin, and the Convenience Package, which bundles keyless drive, a TFT display, a rear-view camera, a HomeLink transceiver, power-folding side mirrors, and a grocery bag holder.
 Platinum cars also get a long list of electronic driving aids that includes distance alert, lane-keeping assist, road sign information, active high beams, and adaptive cruise control.

 In addition to all-wheel drive and the T6 engine, the range-topping R-Design model boasts a specific, sporty-looking body kit, 19-inch alloy wheels, sport pedals, sport seats for the front passengers, shift paddles, and a sport steering wheel.

 The list of standalone options includes all-wheel drive, metallic paint, heated front seats, wood trim in the cabin, park assist pilot, and two-stage child booster seats.

 All V60 models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.
 A City Safe pre-collision warning system, which triggers the brakes if an impending collision is detected, is also standard.

-A number of optional safety systems are available including an upgraded version of City Safe, a blind sport warning system, cross traffic alert and lane keeping aid (full details available above).
+A number of optional safety systems are available, including an upgraded version of City Safe, a blind sport warning system, cross traffic alert and lane keeping aid.